Cognigy/Documentation/docs/insights/ttl.md

 If you have already set limits in the management-ui service, the Data Expiration indicator will automatically appear in the Insights interface.

 The Data Expiration feature applies only to new data obtained by Cognigy after activating Data Expiration in management-ui.
-Data obtained before setting the expiration value remains unaffected.
+Any Datasets obtained before setting the expiration value will remain unaffected from this change.

 For example: